teancom/octopress/source/_posts/2012-02-20-gem-and-npm-are-broken.markdown

 that integrate with the system-level packaging manager.
-I.e., debs on debian-derived distributions, rpms on Redhat-derived distros, etc. These package formats do all the usual things that you'd want: determine dependencies, allow a given package to "provide" something, have built-in support for cryptographic signing and verification of those signatures, have the ability to run scripts before and after installation and removal, and much more.
+I.e., debs on debian-derived distributions, rpms on Redhat-derived distros, etc. These package formats do all the usual things that you'd want: determine dependencies, allow a given package to "provide" something other than just files (allowing for virtual dependencies), have built-in support for cryptographic signing and verification of those signatures, have the ability to run scripts before and after installation and removal, and much more.

+Language-level package management systems, like gem and npm